johnprovazek/whoisscrape/README.md

 ## Description

-This project was initially created to find the smallest possible domain name I could purchase.
-This script works by running the whois command on a loop with a domain name wordlist and domain extension wordlist.
-I have rewritten this project as a template that can be run with any domain name wordlist and domain extension wordlist of your choice.
-This is a helpful project if you would like to quickly query the avaliablity of a specific list of domain names.
+This project was initially created with the intention to find the smallest possible domain name I could purchase.
+This script works by running the *whois* command on a loop with a domain name wordlist and domain extension wordlist.
+I have rewritten this project as a template that can be run with any domain name wordlist and domain extension wordlist.
+This project is helpful if you would like to quickly query the avaliablity of a specific list of domain names.

+Built using Bash.

 ## Installation